StopModReposts/Illegal-Mod-Sites/README.md

 ## API / Serialized Formats

 StopModReposts provides its site list in various data formats that may be useful for developers.
 These list formats are available by querying an external API.
 Please see [API access and formats](https://github.com/VictiniX888/Illegal-Mod-Sites/wiki/API-access-and-formats) on the wiki for more information about this API.

+# other useful stuff that can protect you
+besides installing the stopmodreposts extension it is also recommended to install [adblock](https://getadblock.com/en/) to prevent you from installing malicious sofware via the ads accidentally by clicking on on it